Malta Files: Political reactions in Malta

 nothing in the ‘Malta Files’ is secret.
 To claim that offshore companies exist in Malta is factually incorrect. […] I say we have a competitive system. […] complaints from other countries do not concern the very existence of companies.

 Prime Minister Joseph Muscat, whose mandate was challenged by early elections in early June, asked the majority and the opposition to build "a national front" and not to make the Malta Files an issue in the election campaign.
 In the general election of 3 June 2017, Joseph Muscat was re-elected with 55% of the vote.

 Political reactions in Europe

-In France, contacted by Mediapart, the spokesperson for Bruno Le Maire, Minister of the Economy, replied that this tax optimization was legal.
+In France, contacted by Mediapart, the spokesperson for Bruno Le Maire, Minister of Economics and Finance, replied that this tax optimization was legal.

 In Germany, the Minister of Finance of North Rhine-Westphalia, Norbert Walter-Borjans, described Malta as the "Panama of Europe."

 Mediapart noted that the revelation of the Malta Files was met with discomfort in the media and ignored by political circles, both in France and in Europe.